portao-3/bank3-docs/source/includes/_transactionStatus.md

 #### 63 Security Violation on Credit Card or Machine

-The merchant tried a transaction with the wrong CVV code.
+The merchant tried to transaction with the wrong CVV code.
 You could ask the merchant to retry with the right code a second time.

+#### 125 Blocked Card

+The card is current inactive per your activation configuration.
+You could either ask the merchant to retry at a different date or activate the card in the API ou admin dashboard.

 <details>
   <summary>All Codes</summary>